98Beka/SuperCrezyCatRunner/README.md

-# SuperCrezyCatRunner, НО .... god
+# SuperCrezyCatRunner, НО ....
+NOOOO thanks god that i'm are so good